 Login as your user (not root!) and run

-unmute the main channel (press “m”).
+unmute the main channel (by hitting “m”).
 It should work then without any further doing.

 Choose a desktop environment